Moon Monday #79: A Japanese landing on the Moon, a good Gateway, Lunar Outpost rovers and more updates

 Canada has a similar arrangement with NASA to get two crewed lunar opportunities for Canadian astronauts—one seat on Gateway and one on Artemis II—in return for Canada providing the Gateway’s highly autonomous Canadarm3 robotics servicing system.
-Similarly, Europe has bagged at least three Gateway seats for their astronauts in return for ESA contributing the Orion spacecraft’s critical service module and the Gateway’s ESPRIT communications and refueling module.
+Similarly, Europe has bagged at least three Gateway seats for their astronauts in return for ESA contributing the Orion spacecraft’s critical service module and the Gateway’s i-HAB habitation module as well as the ESPRIT communications & refueling module.

 Despite Gateway’s collaborative benefits of letting multiple nations grow their lunar technologies and deep space operational experience, there’s a strong resistance in space communities to the very idea of the station being any useful.
 Bob Mahoney, a Space Shuttle spaceflight instructor, clears several misconceptions regarding Gateway in a comprehensive article and convincingly argues that the Gateway’s foundational idea is worth preserving, chief of which is its ability to be a servicing facility for inbound and outbound deep space (and lunar) spacecraft.